vyfor/cord.nvim/wiki/MIGRATION.md

 - A new `variables` option allows users to define custom variables, including functions, for dynamic text templates.
 This enhances the flexibility and customization of the Rich Presence display.

+- Many of the icons have been redesigned, and a new icon style has been introduced.
+The previous style, now called "Pastel" has been replaced with the default style, "Onyx" which features a sleek and modern dark theme.
+You can switch to a different style by using the `display.style` option.

 > [!IMPORTANT]
 > A nightly version of the Rust compiler is required to build the server component.
 The latest version of `rustup` can be downloaded from [here](https://rustup.rs/).
 Then, install the nightly toolchain using `rustup install nightly`.
 > If you're using a plugin manager such as lazy.nvim, set the `build` key to `cargo build --release` to automatically rebuild the server on plugin updates.